 But the sun is eclipsed by the moon.” -Eclipse

-My biggest takeaway from the sum of all the themes and messages in the album: Just breathe in the air, don’t let time or money or brain damage spoil your life, don’t let the “us vs. them” mindset control you, and enjoy each day until your final eclipse arrives.
-And maybe, if we all team up together, we can change the world forever.
-If there’s a time when we truly need that, perhaps COVID-19 arrived promptly.
+My biggest takeaway from the sum of all the themes and messages in The Dark Side of the Moon: Just breathe, don’t let time or money or brain damage spoil your life, don’t let the “us vs. them” mindset control you, and enjoy each day until your final eclipse arrives.
+And maybe, if we all team up together, we can change the world.
 But that’s my interpretation.
-Like the “dark side of the moon” itself, this masterpiece album is an enigma.
+Like the “dark side of the moon” itself, this masterpiece is an enigma.
 It demands you to find your own truths.
-Anyone who hasn’t heard all of it one night with a clear mind and nice headphones should do it.
+Anyone who hasn’t heard all of it should sit down and listen to it one night with a clear mind and nice headphones.
 You will likely keep listening to it for the rest of your life.